Last Updated on February 2, 2023

 I yo-yo between Android and iOS but the Apple watch and airpods are so great that I’m in the Apple camp currently.

-Tasks/habits tracking tools
+Tasks/habits tracking tools/systems

 Gqueues.
 For task management.
 The calendar integration makes it great.